GStudiosX2/webx-canvas/README.md

 it's basically a header with the pixels in a specific order

-PNG is slower to encode so you don't want to do it every how many frames PPM is a better option for that but it PNG might be great for static or once in a while update images
+PNG is slower to encode so you don't want to do it every how many frames PPM is a better option for that but PNG might be great for static or once in a while update images

 One downside of PPM is there's no alpha channel